Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/react-native/index.md

 This is the official documentation for the Amplitude Analytics React Native SDK.

-!!!deprecated "Legacy SDK"
+!!!deprecated "Maintenance SDK"
-    This is a legacy SDK and will only receive bug fixes until deprecation.
+    This is a maintenance SDK and will only receive bug fixes until deprecation.
 A new [Analytics SDK for React Native](../typescript-react-native/) is available.
 The new SDK offers an improved code architecture which supports plugins and React Native Web.

 !!!info "SDK Resources"
     - [React Native SDK Reference :material-book:](https://amplitude.github.io/Amplitude-ReactNative/)